BirdCatcherGamesOrg/fountain-vn-sdk-parser/README.md

 ﻿# fountain-vn-sdk-parser

-This script converts files written with Fountain syntax into drop-in assets for use in visual novels, for example Ren'Py.
-Writers can feel more comfortable working with the screenplay format and software like Final Draft instead of an IDE for VN programming.
-The format of a screenplay maps intuitively onto a VN script, and this tool closely matches screenplay elements to visual novel elements.
+This script converts files written in the Fountain syntax into drop-in assets for use in visual novel SDK's, e.g. Ren'Py .rpy files.
+Writers can feel more comfortable working with the screenplay format and software like Final Draft instead of an IDE.
+The format of a screenplay maps intuitively onto a VN script, so this tool easily converts fountain elements to visual novel elements.

 Turn this:
 ```